letsencrypt/website/content/en/upcoming-features.md

 Enabled: [March 14, 2024](https://letsencrypt.org/2024/03/14/introducing-sunlight/)

 We now operate Certificate Transparency (CT) logs which conform to the new [Static CT API Spec](https://c2sp.org/static-ct-api), running the [Sunlight](https://github.com/FiloSottile/sunlight) software.
-These logs are now usable to fulfill browser's CT requirements.
+These logs are now usable to fulfill browsers' CT requirements.
 The [CT Logs Documentation](https://letsencrypt.org/docs/ct-logs/) has a list of our current logs.

 ## ACME Renewal Information (ARI)